ccs-ucb/290Q/assets/labs/L7-timeline-1/L7-timeline-1.md

 </html>
 ```

+**Checkpoint:** Paste the code above into your `experiment.html` file and then open the page.
+What do you see?
+Try changing some parameters and see what happens: change the image presented, change the number of repetitions, or change the correct response on the feedback trial for example.

 ## Conditional trials

-Sometimes we want to be able to control whether a block of trials is part of the timeline or not.
+Sometimes it can be useful to control whether a block of trials is part of the timeline or not dynamically.

 For example, suppose our experiment has two treatment conditions.
 Participants in the **Training** condition (`1`) complete the `trainingProcedure`, while participants in the **No Training** condition (`0`) do not complete the `trainingProcedure`.

-JsPsych has a way to handle this kind of *Conditional* behavior, by adding a conditional function to the grouping object (sometimes called a `node` in the experiment).
-Here's how that could look:
+JsPsych has a way to handle this kind of *Conditional* behavior, by adding a conditional function to the grouping object (sometimes called a `node` in the experiment or a `block` of trials).
+Here's how that could look when applied to the `trainingProcedure` block:

 ```js